CaptEmulation/nitrogen-website/source/docs/concepts/overview.md

 Nitrogen is [built around messaging](messages.html) to overcome this, enabling devices to send and receive messages when they are connected, and nearly everything in Nitrogen revolves around this concept.

 Messaging also provides abstraction.
-Messages in Nitrogen follow well known schemas, which enables devices and applications to communicate with each other without having to know the details of the other's implementation.
+Messages in Nitrogen can follow well known schemas, which enables devices and applications to communicate with each other without having to know the details of the other's implementation.

 ### Authorization and Authentication